-The VPFSS is the chief financial officer of the University.
-The Vice President is specifically charged with advising the President, President’s Cabinet, Texas State University System Office and Board of Regents on financial and administrative matters affecting Texas State.
-VPFSS Office staff are responsible for the preparation of the quarterly report to the Board of Regents, coordination of the development and implementation of strategic plans within the division, coordination of the development and implementation of the Campus Master Plan, and supervision of the preparation of facility-related materials for the Texas Higher Education Coordinating Board.
-They also supervise the development of operating systems for business affairs functions, oversee divisional assessment activities, coordinate automated projects within the division, and coordinate real estate acquisitions for the university.
+The Vice President for Finance and Support Services (VPFSS) is the chief financial officer of the University.
+The Vice President is specifically charged with advising the President, President’s Cabinet, The Texas State University System and Board of Regents on financial and administrative matters affecting Texas State.
+VPFSS Office staff are responsible for the preparation of the quarterly report to the Board of Regents, coordination of the development and implementation of strategic plans within the division, coordination of the development and implementation of the University Master Plan, and supervision of the preparation of facility-related materials for the Texas Higher Education Coordinating Board.
+The VPFSS Office also supervise the development of operating systems for business affairs functions, oversee divisional assessment activities, coordinate automated projects within the division, and coordinate real estate acquisitions for the university.
 In addition, the Vice President and the staff of the VPFSS Office provide coordination and support for the various services and functions of the division as described below.

 Auxiliary Services manages the various business operations of the university which include the Bookstore, University Print Shop, Duplicating Services, Mail Services, ID Services, and transportation services.
 Auxiliary Services also manages the contracts for the outsourced food service operation, copy service, the TexTram shuttle bus system, and snack and beverage vending.
 The University Bookstore serves students by making available books and supplies required for course work.
 The University Print Shop and Duplicating Services provide the university community with publications and print media.
 Mail Services distributes mail originating within the university, as well as external mail addressed to Texas State.
 As a service to the Texas State community, Mail Services can accommodate personal postal supply needs (stamps, packaging, faxes, etc.).
 ID Services issues and maintains the ID card.
 The ID card provides faculty, staff and student identification, as well as facility and meal access and eligibility.
 ID Services also provides meal plan information and issues meal tickets to Texas State departments for special events.